alu0100086393/alu0100086393/README.md

-# Bienvenido a mi perfil alu0100086393
+# Bienvenido a mi perfil

 <!-- **alu0100086393/alu0100086393** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-Here are some ideas to get you started:
+These are some of my preferences:

 - 🔭 I’m currently working on Helthcare
 - 🌱 I’m currently learning how to become in teacher